achalagarwal/collapsible-markdown-header/README.md

 # collapsible-markdown-headers README

+## Brief Introduction

 As a power user of VSCode, I use it extensively for creating markdowns to help with my current research and other day to day tasks.
 Thus I have created an extension for VSCode named "collapsible-markdown-headers".

+## Why an extension?

+I needed a keyboard shortcut for carrying out the above task but there were none and VSCode had no option for extracting text or running a conditional without creating an extension.

 ## Features